FrancescoAI-git/ai_music_analyzer/README.md

 - 🧱 **Fully local**
   - No external APIs
   - Uses **Ollama** (with `mistral`) for all LLM calls and embeddings

+ Contributions

+This project is primarily educational, but contributions, ideas, and improvements are welcome.
+Feel free to open issues or pull requests to:
+	•	add new genres to the KB (kb/*.md)
+	•	extend the RAG logic
+	•	integrate automatic MIDI export
+	•	improve the UI/UX

 ---

 ## 🗂 Project Structure